-What are the Next Steps After Getting a Desk Appearance Ticket?
+What are the Next Steps After Getting a Desk Appearance Ticket in New York?

 Once a person has received a DAT from an NYC police officer, the first step is to contact a criminal defense lawyer right away to have representation upon the return date in court.
 Failure to appear in court will result in an immediate arrest.
 At the court date, individuals are informed of their charges and have the option to plead guilty or not guilty.
 If a person pleads not guilty, he or she will receive another court date, which can be avoided if you hire The Gallucci Law Firm immediately upon receipt of the DAT.

 Hire a New York City Defense Attorney